Tzhuraveel/bimp-chat/README.md

 # Bimp Chat API

 A lightweight RESTful chat service built with **Fastify**, **Prisma** and **PostgreSQL**.
-The API supports Basic Authentication, text/file messages, and cursor-style pagination.
+The API supports Basic Authentication and text/file messages.
 A live, interactive specification is available through Swagger UI.

 ---